Analysts Mean recommendation for Ambev S.A. (ABEV) was 3.20: Is this the key time?

-Let’s start up with the current stock price of Ambev S.A.
-(ABEV), which is $2.92 to be very precise.
-The Stock rose vividly during the last session to $2.94 after opening rate of $2.92 while the lowest price it went was recorded $2.88 before closing at $2.95.Recently in News on May 6, 2021, Ambev SA to Host Earnings Call.
+Ambev S.A.
+(ABEV) is priced at $2.78 after the most recent trading session.
+At the very opening of the session, the stock price was $2.80 and reached a high price of $2.82, prior to closing the session it reached the value of $2.76.
+The stock touched a low price of $2.7415.Recently in News on May 6, 2021, Ambev SA to Host Earnings Call.
 Ambev SA (FRA:AMNA) will be discussing their earnings results in their 2021 First Quarter Earnings call to be held on May 6, 2021 at 11:30 AM Eastern Time.
 You can read further details here

 Ambev S.A. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.95 on 06/08/21, with the lowest value was $2.38 for the same time period, recorded on 03/02/21.